homma/hidapi-luajit/README.md

 `hidlib.lua`

-A supplimental library to the hidapi module.
+A supplemental module to the hidapi module.

 `hidapi_cdef.sh`